christophuv/PeakBotMRM/documentation/help.md

 ![Example results](gui_loadedExperiment_singleEIC.png)

+Note: A backup of the currently selected experiment will always be saved when the selected substance is saved.
+This step can be deactivated in the settings.
+The path of this backup file is '%%LOCALAPPDATA%/PeakBotMRM/ExperimentName_backup.pbexp'.
+In case of a crash of the GUI or any other problem, this backup can easily be restored by just opening it as a binary experiment.

 #### Select samples from the EIC plots

 Samples can be selected based on a rectangular selection in the EIC plots.
 Press and hold the Control key and draw a rectangular selection in the respective plot.
 All samples that have at least a part of their EIC within that area will be selected in the tree view.